MACONDO

 What does the workshop experience look like?

 The workshops are either generative workshops or reading/response workshops.
 In reading/response workshops, all the participants and faculty read and comment on the manuscripts (usually 10-20 pages) of all their workshop cohort ahead of Macondo.
-During the workshop week, participants meet every morning for three hours and give feedback to two writers in the workshop each day.
+During the workshop week, participants meet every afternoon for three hours and give feedback to two writers in the workshop each day.
 These morning sessions are confidential and it is mandatory that all participants attend and participate fully.
 Generative workshops do not require submission of manuscripts.
 The writing and sharing of writing happens within the workshop week.

 As a participant you agree to abide by the Compassionate Code of Conduct, a charter our members have developed to make this workshop experience different.
 You can expect critical insight and critique, but this is made within a kind, generous, and generative community.
 Many lasting friendships, collaborations, and projects have grown out of this space.
 Our mission, then, is to help each other create community, assist others as activist writers, and to continually grow to be better, more empathic, compassionate individuals.